-Below are the top 10 highest paying jobs in Australia that won’t have you swimming in HECS debt or locked in a lecture theatre for four years.
-Instead, you can be sitting pretty on salaries well above the average Aussie income of $57,980.
+Here are the top 10 highest paying jobs in Australia that won’t have you swimming in HECS debt or locked in a lecture theatre for four years:

 Construction managers are the eyes in the sky — their job is to know everything and everyone on a project site.

 From reviewing blueprints with architects and liaising with contractors to making sure that building codes are met and projects are running to schedule — construction managers have the challenging — yet highly rewarding — task of seeing a project through from start to finish.